 Arkansas Tech DON utilizes an online vendor who maintains confidential electronic student documentation, such as background checks and proof of immunization.
 Students are required to purchase the package necessary to maintain current documentation while enrolled in upper division nursing.
 Students are required to keep all documentation current.
-Students failing to provide current documentation will result in the student being dropped from nursing courses for the current semester.
-The student must then reapply for entrance into the courses by the deadlines published in the Undergraduate catalog.

 Documentation of the following must be submitted and maintained in the online student immunization and record tracker provided by the online vendor.
-Specific instructions on how to access the online vendor are provided (see Appendix M entitled online vendors).
+Specific instructions on how to access the online vendor are provided (see Appendix M titled online vendors).